top of page

 1804 - 1896

-Charles Levin Powell was the son of Cuthbert Powell and Catherine Simms Powell.
-After marrying Selina Lloyd he and his family lived mostly in Loudoun County, VA with a few years spent in Henry, IL.
-Early in 1856 he and his wife opened a boarding school for girls in Winchester, VA.
+Charles Levin Powell was the son of Catharine Simms and Cuthbert Powell.
+After marrying Selina Lloyd he lived mostly in Loudoun County, VA with a few years spent in Henry, IL.
+Early in 1856 he and Selina opened a boarding school for girls in Winchester, VA.

 Image courtesy of The Powell Family Papers, Special Collections Research Center, Swem Library, the College of William & Mary